mrled/KeymapKit/www/content/index.md

 To use it, install with npm as <code>npm install @keymapkit/ui</code>, define a layout in JavaScript, instantiate the web component on your page, and pass it your defined layout.
 If KeymapKit doesn't come with a built-in model for your keyboard, you can define your own model.
 KeymapKit currently ships models of ErgoDox and Planck boards.
 If you want to see a model for a different board, please <a href="https://github.com/mrled/KeymapKit/issues">open an issue</a>, or implement it yourself and publish it as a separate package on NPM (and let me know so I can link to it here).

-See the demo below for an example of what KeymapKit looks like on a page.

 Thanks for all the clicks.